 NOTE: The following Refrigerant Charging Charts are applicable to matched assemblies of our equipment and at listed airflows for the indoor coil.
+These units are matched with TXV equipped indoor coils.
 Assemblies of indoor coils and outdoor units not listed are not recommended and deviations from rated airflows or non-listed equipment combinations may require modifications to the expansion device(s) and refrigerant charging procedures for proper and efficient system operation.

-Refrigerant Charging Chart - Refer to Refrigerant Charging Charts for correct system charging, and to Orifice Usage Chart for correct restrictor sizes.
+Refrigerant Charging Chart - Refer to Refrigerant Charging Charts for correct system charging.